This guest post was written by Michelle from Travel After Five, a blog specializing in tips and guides for traveling professionals.

 Rock and Roll Hall of Fame – Ohio

-The Rock and Roll Hall of Fame can be found in Cleveland, Ohio.
+One of the best-known places to visit in the Midwest, the Rock and Roll Hall of Fame can be found in Cleveland, Ohio.
 Explore the history of rock and roll as you see different memorabilia all throughout the ages.
 Open daily except on Thanksgiving and Christmas, you can get a $2-3 discount by purchasing your tickets online ahead of time, or for bringing your university ID.

 The museum has multiple floors showing how the music industry has evolved, and you will definitely sample music from a variety of artists.
 At the end of the museum, you will walk through a hallway presenting the inductees to the hall of fame.
 You are only eligible to be inducted 25 years after the release of your first recording so you will see a lot of old school names.